The 5 Hardest Things About Living With The Amish

 Adjusting is Rewarding

 Again, I wouldn’t ever trade the experiences I’ve had or the friends who’ve been so kind to welcome me into their homes.
 While living with the Amish takes some adjusting to your lifestyle, there are of course many rewarding things about it.
-I plan to share some of those with you next week.
+If you’d like to hear that side of it, check out the five best things about living with the Amish.

 Image credits: Toaster oven- nicksherman/flickr; flashlight- scphoto365/flickr, rooster – 38911797@N07/flickr; clothesline- davaodude/flickr; taxi cab- raptortheangel/flickr